dajcs/dlh-cyber_security/web_application_security/0x01_owasp_top_10/README.md

 # {'username': 'yosri', 'password_hash': 'Dz58Ni4POxFrKm8YCDlyLis8aysRGBEmHg=='}
 ```

-We got a username and in the beginning we got a hint to use the previous task to debug the password.
+We got a username and in the beginning of the exercise we got a hint to use the previous task to debug the password.

 ```bash
 ./1-xor_decoder.sh Dz58Ni4POxFrKm8YCDlyLis8aysRGBEmHg==